DeepFriedCircuits/GenericRadialMenus/docs/index.md

 the radial menus here](./GettingStarted/RadialMenuSettings.md).

-**Please note: this documentation is still under construction, so if you run into UNDER CONSTRUCTION anywhere on the site, that page is not finished yet.**
+**Please note: this documentation is still under construction, so if you run into UNDER CONSTRUCTION anywhere on the site, that page is not finished and should not be used as reference yet.**

 If you can't find the answers to your questions here, feel free to join the [**PolyHavoc** discord channel](https://discord.gg/uqXdbEK) and ask in the **support** channel.